 Causes of Gestational Diabetes

 Certain risk factors also make a woman more likely to develop gestational diabetes during pregnancy.
-These complications include:
+These risk factors include:

-Age: Women over age 25 are much more likely to suffer from gestational diabetes.
+- Age: Women over age 25 are more likely to suffer from gestational diabetes.

-Weight: Being overweight is one of the strongest gestational diabetes risks.
-It’s important to maintain healthy eating and light exercise throughout pregnancy.
+- Weight: Being overweight is one of the strongest gestational diabetes risks.
+It’s important to maintain healthy eating and exercise throughout pregnancy.

 Treatment for Gestational Diabetes